frostx9/git-github/COLT/06_Changes_Time_Traveling/notes.md

 If we want to discard file from staging area thet we add to staging area by mistake

 git restore --staged <file name>

+## Reset Commit

+1. Soft Reset ->

+git reset <commit id> / git reset HEAD~<number>     -> This Will Revet Back the Commit, but keep the changes as unstaged area.
+If we want to keep changes we can switch the branch with the modified files.

+2. Hard Reset ->

+git reset --hard <commit id> / git reset --hard HEAD~<number>    -> This Will Revet Back the Commit, and remove all the changes.

+## Revert Commit

+Revert Commit but did same things as Reser Commit but it create a new commit and undo all the changes in the new commit.
+Basically it keep the record the commit which we want to undo

+git revert <commit id> / git revert HEAD~<number>  -> It will open editor to write the commit message to revert the commit

+Bewware : It will create conflicts sometimes.